theislab/superexacttestpy/README.md

 ## Citation

-for cite superexactestpy, please use the following:
+If superexactestpy is relevant for your work, please cite the following:

 ```bibtex
 @software{superexacttest,